June O'Sullivan, Chief Executive of the London Early Years Foundation

 The Early Years Nutrition Partnership

-I have decided as the leader of an organisation dedicated to the care and education of children under five, and as somebody deeply worried by the statistics, to partner with the Pre-school Learning Alliance, the British Nutrition Foundation, and Danone Nutricia Early Life Nutrition, and to take a seat on the Board of the Early Years Nutrition Partnership.
+I have decided as the leader of an organisation dedicated to the care and education of children under five, and as somebody deeply worried by the statistics, to partner with the Early Years Alliance, the British Nutrition Foundation, and Danone Nutricia Early Life Nutrition, and to take a seat on the Board of the Early Years Nutrition Partnership.

 As a social entrepreneur myself I have always admired what Mohamed Yunus (in my opinion one of the great social entrepreneurs) tried to do through Grameen Bank.
 I therefore followed his work with Danone with great interest.
 His book7 tells the story, warts and all, and it made me feel positive about working with a company like Danone; prepared to change, amend and revise its approach to deliver effective social impact for the benefit of children.